Sword of Aragon: Background

 Sword of Aragon is a "strategic fantasy role-playing adventure" video game published in 1989.
-The game's setting is the fictional land of Aragon.
+The game's setting is the fictional country Aragon.
 A powerful human empire once held sway over the land, but infighting and raids by monsters such as orcs, goblins, and titans have broken it apart.
 The protagonist is the son of the Duke of Aladda, ruler of a city that used to be glorious under the old empire.
 The duke died during a raid by orcs and tasked his son through his will to fulfill his dream of reunifying the land.
 To achieve this goal, the young duke builds up his cities and expands his army, conquering or allying with other cities and races.
 Furthermore, he recovers three artifacts required to claim the throne, slays a dragon, and destroys the strongholds of monsters that plague the land.
 Eventually, he deposes the ruthless Emperor of the Tetradan Empire, Lucinian IV, and assumes the Aragonian throne.